Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Results

 As in the case of a single-domain configuration, we expect some dependence of the thermal conductance on $\phi$ in the low-temperature regime with $T<T_C$.
 This is analyzed in Fig. \ref{fig:ColormapAF} for the case of two magnetic domains with opposite orientations of the magnetic moments ($\theta=\pi$).
 The interference pattern is still even and $2\pi-$ periodic in $\phi$ but different from the one observed in Fig. \ref{fig:Colormap-F} for a single domain.
 However, like in that case, as the length of the magnetic island increases and becomes significantly larger than $\xi_M$, the magnetic gaps becomes dominant, and the features introduced by $\phi$ become suppressed.
 This is highlighted in the inset shown in the bottom panel of the figure and we can pose similar observations as in the case of the single magnetic domain.
 Namely, for $\Gamma \geq 1$, where the magnetic gap dominates, the conductance is practically non-sensitive to the superconducting phase $\phi$ and it decreases rapidly with $L_m$.
 Instead, for $\Gamma<1$, thermal conductance depends on $\phi$ and displays oscillations as a function of $L_m$.
 The pattern of such oscillations is very different and much less regular than the one observed in the junction without magnetic island (corresponding to $\Gamma=0$).
 Hence, in the regime of $\Gamma <1$, the interference pattern of the thermal conductance provides clear signatures of the domain structure of the magnetic island.
 Instead, for $\Gamma \geq 1$, the rapid suppression of the thermal conductance is an indication of the effect of the magnetic island, but no information on the domain structure can be extracted from that behavior.

 Finally in Fig. \ref{fig:theta-phi}, we analyze the combined effect of $\theta$ and $\phi$ on the behavior of the thermal conductance for different lengths of the magnetic island, a magnetic coupling corresponding to $\xi_M =\xi_S$ where we expect the maximal interplay between superconductivity and magnetic scales, and setting $T<T_C$.
 The figure highlights the fact that, not only the superconducting phase bias $\phi$ generates interference patterns but also the tilting angle $\theta$.
 Furthermore, we notice that the specific features as function of $\phi$ are similar to those as function of $\theta$.
 This is not surprising in the view of the duality relation between these two parameters\cite{jiang}.
+Notice that such duality implies that similar physical properties should be observed if the magnetic islands are interchanged with the superconductors, with $\theta$ playing the role of $\phi$ and viceversa, due the similar structure of the massive terms, as is explicit in Eq. (\ref{hmdel}).
+In the Josephson-junction configuration studied here, we can observe signatures of the aforementioned duality, in a context where the superconductors have infinite length, while the magnetic islands are finite.
 In fact, we see that panel (a), which corresponds to a purely superconducting junction has a pattern of straight vertical features, reflecting the sensitivity of the thermal conductance only with the phase bias $\phi$.
 In the opposite limit of a long enough magnetic island shown in panel (d), the magnetic effect becomes dominant and the pattern tends to follow horizontal straight lines, indicating a sensitivity on the tilt $\theta$ but loosing the dependence on $\phi$.
-Interesting interplay between these two cases can be observed in panels (b) and (c).
-These result show that interplay of the tilting angle and phase difference may be an interesting phenomenology in the studied system.
+Configurations between these two cases can be observed in panels (b) and (c).
+These results show that the interplay of the tilting angle and phase difference may be an interesting phenomenology in the studied system.